Fruity Bubble Tea – for play and drinking!

-How to make Edible Water Beads:
+How to Make Edible Water Beads:

 They come in either rainbow (pastel colors) or black.
 We used the rainbow ones so the drink would be more colorful.
-Either type tastes terrific.
+Either type tastes terrific!

 After the water has been brought to a boil, pour the beads in, turn the water off and cover.

-Once the beads cool, you can use the edible water beads for sensory play, and/or for fruity bubble tea (recipe below)
+Once the beads cool, you can use the edible water beads for sensory play, and/or for fruity bubble tea (recipe below).

 Fruity Bubble Tea:

-You will need a packet of jello for each flavor and a cup of cooked tapioca beads.
+- You will need a packet of jello for each flavor and a cup of cooked tapioca beads.

-- Stir the powder into the hot water/beads for at least one minuet, making sure that the powder is dissolved completely.
+- Stir the powder into the hot water/beads for at least one minute, making sure that the powder is dissolved completely.

-Drain excess liquid from the beads and let them sit until the beads have cooled.
+- Drain excess liquid from the beads and let them sit until the beads have cooled.

-In a large mixing cup, combine the following: 2 cups of water, 2 cups of milk, 2 Tablespoons of honey, 1 teaspoon of vanilla extract.
+- In a large mixing cup, combine the following: 2 cups of water, 2 cups of milk, 2 Tablespoons of honey, 1 teaspoon of vanilla extract.

-Scoop out 1/4 a cup of fruity beads into each cup.
+- Scoop out 1/4 a cup of fruity beads into each cup.